gnu3ra/Scatterbrain-Protocol/README.md

 NOTE: This is a generic protocol with no particular use in mind.
 Possible uses can include text-based messaging, filesharing, news/warning systems, etc. I will make applications for Scatterbrain once I prove it works.

+## Transport protocols
+The individual transport protocols for scatterbrain differ and use varying individual protocols.
+Current model will support bluetooth LE and wifi p2p.
+More coming later.

 ## Structure
 Scatterbrain is very high level (basically sending raw text) in order to work over more obscure transports like BLE and static QR codes.